 Once medical and laser therapies have failed or when they will not work well enough, your doctor may recommend a Trabeculectomy.
 In this form of surgery, a new drain is made using your eye’s tissue.
 It has been the gold standard in glaucoma surgical therapy for many years, and new improvements, such as the Express Mini-Shunt have made trabeculectomy surgery safer and more predictable.

-In this surgery, the conjunctiva (the eye’s outer covering) is taken down, and a partial thickness flap is made in the sclera (the white, tough outer covering of the eye).
+In this surgery, the conjunctiva (the eye’s outer covering) is taken down, and a partial-thickness flap is made in the sclera (the white, tough outer covering of the eye).
 Underneath the scleral flap, the eye is entered allowing a continuous flow of fluid out of the eye.
-The scleral flap and then the conjunctival tissue are then sutured back into place.
+The scleral flap and then the conjunctival tissue is then sutured back into place.

 Another option for glaucoma that cannot be controlled with medications is an aqueous shunt.

 There are three main types of aqueous shunts that are in use today:

 These implants have a plate that is sewn to the sclera, near the insertions of the eye muscles.
 The tube, which is connected to the plate, is then placed directly into the eye.
 As a result of this procedure, the aqueous fluid will drain through the tube into the plate, which then allows the fluid to be absorbed by the tissues behind the eye.
 Tubes have become an increasingly popular treatment for many types of glaucoma, and are considered by many to be safer and more predictable than trabeculectomy surgery.

 Glaucoma stents are small devices that are surgically inserted into the eye, often during cataract surgery, to increase the outflow of intraocular fluid and reduce intraocular eye pressure.

 Some of the devices currently in use at Coastal Vision are:

 Ivantis Hydrus Microstent